How to Make & Dehydrate Chili

 On the Trail:

-Combine all ingredients with water in pot and soak for five minutes: Light stove and bring to boil.
+Combine all ingredients with water in pot and soak for 5 minutes: Light stove and bring to boil.

-*If using macaroni straight from the box, maintain light boil for two minutes.
-If using precooked and dried macaroni, then boiling for one minute is sufficient.
-Transfer pot to an insulating pot cozy and wait ten to fifteen minutes.
+*If using macaroni straight from the box, maintain light boil for 2 minutes.
+If using precooked and dried macaroni, then boiling for 1 minute is sufficient.
+Transfer pot to an insulating pot cozy and wait 10–15 minutes.

 Dehydrated pasta in chili mac.

-Learn more about precooking and dehydrating macaroni for chili mac and backpacking mac and cheese recipes: Dehydrating Macaroni.
+Learn more about precooking and dehydrating macaroni for chili mac and backpacking mac & cheese recipes.

 Recipes for Adventure Books by Chef Glenn